lzim/teampsd/resources/training_guides/r/markdown.md

 **This is how you bold text.**

 ### 4. Italicize
-To italicize a piece of text, use single asterisks (*) or an underscore (_) before and after the text with no space.
+To italicize a piece of text, use single asterisks (*) or an underscore (_) before and after the text with no spaces between the text and symbols.

 #### Code View:
 ```